amod-ml/yt-dl-wrapper/README.md

 ```bash
 ./ytdl -a https://www.youtube.com/watch?v=dQw4w9WgXcQ
 ```
-This will download and convert the audio to MP3 format at 128kbps.
+This will download and convert the audio to MP3 format at 128kbps, along with the transcription as a .txt file if available.

 ### Download TikTok video
 ```bash